KILTprotocol/docs/docs/concepts/04_credentials/01_overview.md

 />
 </center>

-To get a credential, a Claimer needs to go through the following process:
+To get a credential, a Claimer needs to go through following process:

 1. Find a **CType** a claim should be based on.
 Potential Attesters and Verifiers might advertise this information themselves.
 2. Make a **claim** containing a set of properties about themselves.